People sometimes want me to approve of their global investment plan. “Is buying property in (country name) a good investment?” they’ll ask.

 High-rise condominiums in the nation’s capital of Manila remain overvalued.
 These are often marketed toward foreigners and their supply is at a dangerous level.

-But there’s much more opportunity for landed properties, such as villas and townhomes, in the Philippines.
+But there’s much more opportunity for landed properties, such as villas and townhomes, in the country.
 Values are still reasonable in some cities.
-However, buying real estate in the country is a good idea because of its future potential – not low prices in the present.
+However, buying real estate in the Philippines is a good idea because of its future potential – not low prices in the present.

 The Philippines is one of the densest countries in the region.
 Over 100 million people live on the archipelago.
 Combine this with rapid population increase and the highest economic growth rate in Southeast Asia.